-Tomorrows took place in Athens, a city experiencing continual fluctuations since the end of World War II, but more specifically at Diplarios School.
-The location itself, as a place of former learning and listening, stresses the aspect of sharing and the telling of important narratives determining the shaping of the future.
+Tomorrows was curated by Daphne Dragona and Panos Dragonas, and organised by the Onassis Cultural Centre in Athens – a city experiencing continual fluctuations since the end of World War II.
+The location itself, Diplarios School (a place of former learning and listening), stresses the aspect of sharing and the telling of important narratives determining the shaping of the future.
 The exhibition begins with a didactic, yet absolutely accessible approach to understanding the notion of developing a future city.
 As a starting point, the exhibition borrows and advances the ideas of Doxiadis’ speculative plans of an Ecumenopolis from 1959-1974.
 More particularly, we must take into consideration the term ‘ekistics’ which was coined by Doxiadis in 1942 as derived from the ancient Greek noun οίκιστής, meaning a person who installs settlers in a place or creates a settlement.

 In order to create the cities of the future, we need to systematically develop a science of human settlements.
 This science, termed Ekistics, will take into consideration the principles man takes into account when building his settlements, as well as the evolution of human settlements through history in terms of size and quality. – Doxiadis